 The existence and dominance of social media in our lives mean it’s never been easier to engage and interact with your existing and prospective employees.
 In a world where two-way conversations have become increasingly important and authenticity is key, social media provides brands a huge opportunity to positively engage with candidates.
 Depending on your business’s size, you may already have corporate business handles.
 If you don’t, create them and get communicating.

 Your staff are your best brand ambassadors.
 Look after them, treat them well and they’ll tell the world about it.
 A proud employee who enjoys their work will share your business’s achievements with their friends, families and online.
 Those testimonials are priceless and are undoubtedly your most powerful marketing tool.

 Have clear values

-Over half of millennials would be willing to take a 15% pay cut (2) to work for a business with similar ideals.
+According to Deloitte’s 2020 Millennials at Work survey, just over half of millennials are attracted to employers because of their CSR values, and 56% would consider leaving an employer that didn’t have he values they expected.
 Review and communicate your business’s carbon footprint, CSR programmes, and the ways in which you positively impact the lives of your consumers.
 These principles could potentially make or break the decision by a person looking to work for you.

 What next?
 What’s the retention strategy?

 If you’ve successfully attracted great talent, congrats!
 Now for the long-term retention.
 Your employees want to learn, and they’re looking for inspirational leaders.
 Most would prefer to work with subject matter experts who work as hard as they do.
 Employ the best, and put in place leadership programs or succession plans to ensure clear progression opportunities.